YusseffRuiz/Navigation_Bananas/README.md

 You can find the following files on the folder:
 Navigation.ipynb //// Main file with instructions and outputs.

-Training.py /// Other file to train the NN, DON'T use it if running from Navigation dqn_agent.py /// Agent for the NN model.py /// QNetwork architecture
+Training.py /// Other file to train the NN, DON'T use it if running from Navigation

+dqn_agent.py /// Agent for the NN

+model.py /// QNetwork architecture

+Navigation project with DQ Network.pdf /// PDF with explanation about the algorithm used and results.

 ### (Optional) Challenge: Learning from Pixels